redoracle/nixos/README.md

 ## Build and Deployment

 This project utilizes GitHub Actions to automate the build and deployment process.
-The workflow is triggered on pushes to the `main` branch or via manual dispatch.
+The workflow is triggered on pushes to the `main` or `master` branches, on manual dispatch, and is scheduled to run every Sunday.

 ### GitHub Actions Workflow